Where you have to wear a mask in Alberta as COVID-19 continues to spread

 - People with underlying medical conditions or disabilities inhibiting their ability to wear a face covering.

 - People who are unable to place, use or remove a face covering safely without assistance.

 - People who are caregiving for or accompanying a person with a disability where wearing a face covering would hinder the accommodation of the person's disability.

 People who don't wear a mask could be fined $50, and businesses could see a $200 fine for not displaying the proper signage, though the city says its aim is an educational approach.

-Face masks will be mandatory in all indoor public spaces in Edmonton starting Aug.
+Face masks are mandatory in all indoor public spaces in Edmonton as of Aug.
 1, after city council passed a temporary bylaw in effect until the end of the year.

 The bylaw requires people to wear face coverings at all times while in enclosed or indoor public places or public vehicles.
 It includes indoor spaces that are both public and privately owned.

 People not wearing masks indoors could face fines of $100.
 City administrators said they will start with an education and awareness campaign, followed by warnings and use enforcement as a last resort.

 There are some more exceptions to the bylaw: